Neal R. Chamberlain, Ph.D., Associate Professor

 Epidemiology

-The most frequent infectious sources of septic shock include pneumonia, peritonitis, and urinary tract infections.
+The most frequent infectious sources of septic shock include pneumonia, intra-abdominal, and urinary tract infections.
 Other sources of infection include skin and soft tissues, intestinal tract, central nervous system (CNS), oropharynx, instrumentation sites, contaminated inhalation therapy equipment, and intravenous fluids.
 The source of the infection is an important determinant of clinical outcome.
-Certain cases of sepsis are more likely to develop into severe sepsis.
-For instance, severe sepsis is most likely to occur in patients with nosocomial pneumonia.
-Severe sepsis is more likely to occur in patients with intra-abdominal infection and polymicrobial bacteremia or postoperative wound infections and bacteremia.
-However, patients with bacteremia associated with intravascular catheters or indwelling urinary catheters have a lower risk of developing severe sepsis.

 |||||